agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-**Time**:  (got lost in understanding the conversion and PPP.
-I realized only after a while that I don't need them.
+**Time**: 60mins (got lost in understanding the conversion and PPP.
 Also getting lost in explaining very poor based on purchasing power.)

+---

 **Claim**: Poverty line is discriminatory